 - Don’t let your baby fall asleep with a bottle.
 Doing so could lead to early cavities, which are sometimes called baby bottle tooth decay.

 - Rub the gums with a soft, wet washcloth before teeth come in to start the cleaning process.
-When a tooth appears, you can start to brush it with a soft toothbrush and a pea-sized amount of pediatric toothpaste (which won’t have fluoride in it).
+When a tooth appears, you can start to brush it with a soft toothbrush and a small smear (the size of a grain of rice) of pediatric toothpaste with fluoride.
 Your baby may not like having something in his or her mouth, but it sets the stage for easier tooth brushing later.

 - Don’t dip a pacifier in sugar or honey.
 While it may calm your baby down temporarily, it’s not good for the new teeth.

 Teething typically follows a predictable pattern.
 Your baby will probably get the two lower, front teeth first.
 Following these appearances, you can expect your baby’s teeth to appear in the following order for the upper teeth, according to the American Dental Association:

 - 8 to 12 months: front middle two teeth (central incisors)

 - 9 to 13 months: teeth on either side of central incisors (lateral incisors)

 - 16 to 22 months: canines (cuspids)

 - 13 to 19 months: first molars

 You can expect to see baby’s lower teeth around the following timeline: